 Bettina Pruckmayr Award for Human Rights

-A call for nominations goes out to the campus community every Spring, and nominations can be submitted to the Director of the Human Rights Institute.
+A call for nominations goes out to the campus community every Spring, and nominations can be submitted to the Human Rights Institute.